muratk5n/thirdwave/en/README.md

 ---

 All energy consumption, 2021 number stands at a whopping 165,319 Twh.
-World energy consumption *quadrupled* compared to consumption in 60s.
+World energy consumption *quadrupled* compared to 60s.

 [[-]](2019/05/energstats.html#primary)